PSBP-Library/PSBP/README.md

 In fact, that is what already has been done for `Reading` resp. `Writing` using `read` resp. `write`.

-Implemanting those capabilities is where *transformations* are used.
+Implementing those capabilities is where *transformations* are used.

 Transformations of a computation type `[Y] =>> C[Y]` *enrich* the corresponding program type `[Z, Y] =>> ProgramFromComputation[C][Z, Y]` with implementations of extra, eventually potenially impure program capabilities.